lightning-bot/docs/guide/automod-configuration.md

 You can add roles, members, and channels to the ignored list.

-!!! note
+{% hint style="info" %}
 If you add a channel to the ignored list, AutoMod will ignore all messages in that channel.
+{% endhint %}

 ### Removing an ignore